NAMTeam/namteam.github.io/content/docs/feature-guides/realhighway/index.md

 {{< img-simple src="images/rhw-flexfly-use-1.jpg" >}}

 Note that FLEXFly pieces can only support a single crossing network at any given point.
-It is also not possible to have a FLEXFly piece cross over another FLEXFly piece--the result of this will be a blank tile at the point where the two collide.
+In certain situations, such as the first one (with the green checkmark), it is actually possible to cross one FLEXFly over another FLEXFly, though this is strictly limited.
+Attempting to build unsupported overlaps, or crossing two networks under one tile of FLEXFly will yield glitched or blank network tiles, as seen in the other three images (with the red circle-and-slash).
 Additionally, FLEXFly pieces do not support the overlap/composite technique of the R2 Multi-Radius Curves.

+{{< gallery col-xl="2" col-lg="2" clickable="true" >}}
+    images/flexfly-overlap-yes.jpg
+    images/flexfly-overlap-no1.jpg
+    images/flexfly-overlap-no2.jpg
+    images/flexfly-overlap-no3.jpg
-{{< img-simple src="images/rhw-flexfly-no.jpg" >}}
+{{< /gallery >}}

 ### Fractional Angle RealHighways (FARHW)